Skip to main content

 📖 Grammar Guide

-The general rule of thumb for ser is that you use it when you're describing an unchangeable state.
-For example, you would introduce yourself as Yo soy [name] instead of Yo estoy [name] because, barring any major life choices, your name is pretty much always the same.
+The general rule of thumb for ser is that it's used to describe an unchangeable state.
+For example, you would introduce yourself as Yo soy [name] instead of Yo estoy [name] because, whether you are born with it or change it, your name is part of your identity.
 Thinking of ser as referring to permanent states of being is useful in itself, but there are a few broad categories that help illustrate this point.

 Identities

-As mentioned in the intro, when referring to someone's name or any other identifying features, you use ser.
+As mentioned in the intro, when referring to someone's name or any other identifying features, ser is the verb to use.
 You also talk about the relationship between two people using ser.

 • Yo soy Isabela. — I am Isabela.